Top ▲

 pKi 8.5 [5]

-vortioxetine Small molecule or natural product Approved drug Primary target of this compound Click here for species-specific activity table Immunopharmacology Ligand Hs Antagonist 8.4 pKi 2
+vortioxetine Small molecule or natural product Approved drug Primary target of this compound Click here for species-specific activity table Ligand has a PDB structure Immunopharmacology Ligand Hs Antagonist 8.4 pKi 2

 pKi 8.4 (Ki 3.7x10-9 M) [2]